cncounter/translation/tiemao_2014/HotSpot_VM_Options/HotSpot_VM_Options.md

 			<td>-XX:+AlwaysPreTouch</td><td>Pre-touch the Java heap during JVM initialization.
 Every page of the heap is thus demand-zeroed during initialization rather than incrementally during application execution.</td>
 		</tr>
 		<tr valign="top">
 			<td>-XX:AllocatePrefetchDistance=n</td><td>Sets the prefetch distance for object allocation.
 Memory about to be written with the value of new objects is prefetched into cache at this distance (in bytes) beyond the address of the last allocated object.
-Each Java thread has its own allocation point.
-The default value varies with the platform on which the JVM is running.</td>
+Each Java thread has its own allocation point. 各个平台上的JVM默认值会有很大差别.</td>
 		</tr>
 		<tr valign="top">
-			<td>-XX:InlineSmallCode=n</td><td>Inline a previously compiled method only if its generated native code size is less than this.
-The default value varies with the platform on which the JVM is running.</td>
+			<td>-XX:InlineSmallCode=n</td><td>Inline a previously compiled method only if its generated native code size is less than this. 各个平台上的JVM默认值会有很大差别.</td>
 		</tr>
 		<tr valign="top">
 			<td>-XX:MaxInlineSize=35</td><td>Maximum bytecode size of a method to be inlined.</td>
 		</tr>
 		<tr valign="top">
-			<td>-XX:FreqInlineSize=n</td><td>Maximum bytecode size of a frequently executed method to be inlined.
-The default value varies with the platform on which the JVM is running.</td>
+			<td>-XX:FreqInlineSize=n</td><td>Maximum bytecode size of a frequently executed method to be inlined. 各个平台上的JVM默认值会有很大差别.</td>
 		</tr>
 		<tr valign="top">
 			<td>-XX:LoopUnrollLimit=n</td><td>Unroll loop bodies with server compiler intermediate representation node count less than this value.
-The limit used by the server compiler is a function of this value, not the actual value.
-The default value varies with the platform on which the JVM is running.</td>
+The limit used by the server compiler is a function of this value, not the actual value. 各个平台上的JVM默认值会有很大差别.</td>
 		</tr>
 		<tr valign="top">
 			<td>-XX:InitialTenuringThreshold=7</td><td>Sets the initial tenuring threshold for use in adaptive GC sizing in the parallel young collector.
 The tenuring threshold is the number of times an object survives a young collection before being promoted to the old, or tenured, generation.</td>